From minimal-length quantum theory to modified gravity: Generalized uncertainty principle and black hole entropy

-On the other hand, if only $c_2\neq0$, we have a logarithmic modification of the entropy-area relation.
-This term emerges as a nearly universal feature of UV quantum gravity, although different approaches yield variations in the numerical coefficient that multiplies the logarithmic contribution~\cite{Carlip:2000nv, Kaul:2000kf, Sen:2012dw, Adler:2001vs, Medved:2004yu}.
-Additionally, this type of correction is supported by entanglement entropy calculations in BH spacetimes in the UV regime \cite{Solodukhin:2011gn,Alonso-Serrano:2022qvo}.
-Finally, for each $c_k\neq0$ with $k\geq 3$, the entropy corrections scale as $A^{1 - k/2}$, indicating that they become relevant only in the deep UV regime.
+Conversely, if only $c_2\neq0$, the entropy-area relation receives a logarithmic correction.
+Such a term is widely regarded as a universal feature of UV quantum gravity, although different approaches predict different numerical coefficients~\cite{Carlip:2000nv,Kaul:2000kf,Sen:2012dw,Adler:2001vs,Medved:2004yu}.
+Similar corrections also arise from entanglement entropy calculations in BH spacetimes \cite{Solodukhin:2011gn,Alonso-Serrano:2022qvo}.
+Finally, for $c_k\neq0$ with $k\geq3$, the entropy corrections scale as $A^{1-k/2}$, becoming relevant only in the deep UV regime.

-Overall, the corrections appearing in Eq.~\eqref{eq:SlogFinal} imply that the BH entropy deviates from the area-law, reflecting minimal length effects predicted by quantum gravity.
-The explicit form of the coefficients $a_k$ provides a bridge to the microscopic parameters of the underlying quantum theory, encoded here phenomenologically in the $c_k$ coefficients of the GUP.
-Hence, by controlling the GUP deformation function $\Xi(\Delta p)$, one controls the corrections to BH entropy and, as we will see, the corresponding modifications to the gravitational action.

-In the next sections, we exploit our framework to reconstruct effective gravitational Lagrangians compatible with these entropy corrections, providing a semi-classical realization of quantum gravity effects.
+In the next section, we use this framework to reconstruct effective gravitational Lagrangians compatible with these entropy corrections.

-\section{Modified Gravity and Wald Entropy}
+\section{Modified gravity and Wald entropy}